joeldipops/StealthJrpg/README.md

 - When willpower at 0
 - Unable to act
 - If all party members CAUGHT or DOWN, game over.

+## Out
+- Can not act or be targeted.

 ## Quick/Slow
 Can act more/less often